fger1011/DEEP-COLON/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![TensorFlow](https://img.shields.io/badge/TensorFlow-%23FF6F00.svg?style=for-the-badge&logo=TensorFlow&logoColor=white)

+## Description
+DEEP-COLON is a standalone software program that detect colon polyps from a colonoscopy video that identifies and categorize the polyp either a polyp or a diverticula.
+This software project benefits a client from MD Sinai Laguna Hospital that contributed for the project.
+This program uses YOLOv4 tiny for detecting colorectal abnormalities which improves FPS for every uploaded video.
+This project still needs improvement and it far from being perfect.

 ## YOLOv4 vs YOLOv4-tiny

 YOLOv4 is an object detection algorithm that is an evolution of the YOLOv3 model.
 The YOLOv4 method was created by Alexey Bochkovskiy, Chien-Yao Wang, and Hong-Yuan Mark Liao.
 It is twice as fast as EfficientDet with comparable performance.
 In addition, AP (Average Precision) and FPS (Frames Per Second) in YOLOv4 have increased by 10% and 12% respectively compared to YOLOv3.